nahhididwin/inputnothing/README.md

 Date of birth: 20/06/999999 (DD/MM/YYYYYY)

-If you need to code minecraft server java plugins; code python; write algorithms; create AI (deep learning, ML, etc);... or anything else, inbox me, I will help you (if u pay me some money hjhj).
+If you need to code minecraft server java plugins; code python; write algorithms; create (deep learning, ML, etc);... or anything else, inbox me, I will help you if i want.

 # Social media accounts: